giuliodondi/kOS-Shuttle_OPS1/README.md

 # Nominal mission scenario

-Running the **ops1.ks** script is the only action required for a nominal launch (aborts are different).
+Running the **ops1.ks** or **ops1_3a.ks** script is the only action required for a nominal launch (aborts are different).
 Simply running the script will program the launch about 10 seconds after running the script, meaning that the LAN of the target orbit depends on the time of day you choose to launch.
 **You can launch to rendezvous with a vessel in orbit by selecting it as a target in the map view BEFORE running the script.** This will override the launch inclination to match and warp to the right time to launch so the LAN is correct.

 These are the main events durign ascent: